mohamed-y-badran/Palindrome-Checker/README.md

 ##This project demonstrates my ability to create simple yet effective web applications, showcasing my skills in:

 *JavaScript for core functionality* <br>
-.....HTML for structuring the web content
+- HTML for structuring the web content
-.....CSS for styling and layout
+- CSS for styling and layout
-.....Bootstrap for responsive design and user interface components
+- Bootstrap for responsive design and user interface components

 *Features*
 ........Real-time Palindrome Validation: Users can input text to instantly check if it's a palindrome.